5 skills sales reps need to adapt to during the pandemic

 Being empathetic in this time of crisis is a much-needed sales skill that can help your reps understand prospects and customers better.
 Trying to see things from the perspective of your customer helps you be more sensitive towards their requirements and problems.

-Whether it is empathy for personal issues or professional woes, use a personalised outreach strategy and be flexible to cater to their needs.
+Whether it is empathy for personal issues or professional woes, use a personalized outreach strategy and be flexible to cater to their needs.
 Opening up and sharing your experiences with the prospect or client can also help them let their guard down and feel more comfortable sharing their business pain points with you.

 Start by asking open-ended questions that will help them open up.
 Instead of just talking about business, you can also ask them about their work from home situation, how they are adapting to the new normal, and more.